 "Don't just grab a spoon out of the kitchen drawer to give your baby medication, because you might not be giving an accurate dose," says Shu.
-Use caution when giving medications in the middle of the night, since it's easy to pick the wrong medicine bottle or misread dosage instructions if you're groggy.
-Finally, instruct caregivers to keep careful track of infant medication dosage and timing, so you are not inadvertently double-dosing your baby.
+Use caution when giving medications in the middle of the night since it's easy to pick the wrong medicine bottle or misread dosage instructions if you're groggy.
+Finally, instruct caregivers to keep careful track by logging all infant medication, dosage, and timing so you are not inadvertently double-dosing your baby.

 - Don't mix medications.

 Some parents use both acetaminophen and ibuprofen when their child is sick, alternating the medications for continuous relief from pain and fever.

 Shu cautions against this practice: "I tell my patients to stick to one medication at a time to avoid confusion," she says, pointing out that if your baby has a persistent fever or other symptoms, it may signal a larger problem that should be addressed by a doctor, not simply managed by medication.